data, the raw files contain a set of images, as shown in Figure 2.1

 Each time the archive processes data, the old trailer file is erased and a new one created using the results of the most recent processing performed.
 The archive will produce a trailer file for each individual exposure and association product.
 Association product trailer files contain the appended information from all the exposures in the association, in order of processing.
 The order of processing is the same as the order of exposures in the association table, with the exception of auto

-or GO wavecals which are always processed first.
+wavecals which are always processed first.